 That's unconfirmed right now.

-There's so much information.
+There's so much of him.

 I don't know why he left.